edalgrin/notes/portal.md

 This should start `tomcat` on port `8080`.

-If everything is OK and once the server is started a browser window will be opened pointing at `http://localhost:8080`.I
+If everything is OK and once the server is started a browser window will be opened pointing at `http://localhost:8080`.

-Since this is the first time your executing `liferay-portal` you'll have to answer a few questions in a wizard:
+Since this is the first time you're executing `liferay-portal` you'll have to answer a few questions in a wizard.

-We typically use `test` as the user name and password in development mode but you can choose anything you want.
+We typically use "test" as the user name and password in development mode but you can choose anything you want.

 Once that's done, you'll need to stop the `tomcat` server process and start it again.